itp-dwd/2020-spring/weeks/05_databases.md

   * What is a data model?
   * How do you translate interface design into a data model?
 * **NoSQL Database**
-  * What is a document database?
   * What is a document?
+  * What is a collection?
   * What is an id/ObjectID?
   * What is a key-value pair?
   * What is a key-array pair?